companieshouse/fil-tuxedo-stack/roles/database/README.md

 #### Default server connections configuration

-In the absence of an explicit `server_connections` parameter, the default value comprises two connections for the server:
+In the absence of an explicit `server_connections` parameter, the default value provides two connections for the server:

-1. A _shared memory_ connection — the `server_name` value for this connection will be set using the parent dictionary key that represents the server instance that the connection belongs to in `informix_service_config` (e.g. `server1` using the example given in the introductory section of [Informix database configuration][2])
+1. A _shared memory_ connection — the `server_name` value for this connection will be set using the parent dictionary key that represents the server instance that the connection belongs to in `informix_service_config` (e.g. `server1` in the example given during the introductory section of [Informix database configuration][2])
-2. A socket connection for TCP/IP protocol connections from client applications — the `server_name` value for this connection will be set using the parent dictionary key that represents the server instance that the connection belongs to in `informix_service_config` followed by a `tcp` suffix (e.g. `server1tcp` using the example given in the introductory section of [Informix database configuration][2])
+2. A socket connection for TCP/IP protocol connections from client applications — the `server_name` value for this connection will be set using the parent dictionary key that represents the server instance that the connection belongs to in `informix_service_config` followed by a `tcp` suffix (e.g. `server1tcp` in the example given during the introductory section of [Informix database configuration][2])

 ### DBSpaces configuration